gbingersoll/sciengdox/example/example.md

 my_value = 37
 ```

-The block right above this one in the markdown is not printed, but it
+The block right above this one in the markdown is not printed (because it does
-establishes the value `my_value`{.python}.
-This defaults to printing as plain
+not included the `.echo` flag), but it establishes the value
+`my_value`{.python}.
+This defaults to printing as plain text to match the
-text to match the surrounding paragraph, but you can also keep a result
+surrounding paragraph, but you can also keep a result formatted as monospace
-formatted as monospace code by including `.asCode` in its classes like this:
+code by including `.asCode` in its classes like this: `2*my_value`{.python
-`2*my_value`{.python .asCode}.
+.asCode}.
 You can also wrap the result in an equation like
 $3x=`3*my_value`{.python}$.
 This works for equation blocks too as in
 @eq:equation-with-code-eval.